Blinko

 Putting It Together

 The QR sticker is the entry point.
 The stamp card is the retention mechanism.
-The welcome offer converts the first-time follower into a second-time visitor.
+The welcome offer converts the first-time customer into a second-time visitor.
 The win-back campaign recovers the ones who drift anyway.

 Also running an oil change or tune-up shop?
 The same QR punch card model works for auto service — see the oil change loyalty program guide.